fdogmz/cleaning_data_project/README.md

 and is saved in the "UCI HAR Dataset" folder.

+In order to generate the final table, the script "run_analysis.R" should be executed.
 The process for the generation of the final table is described below.

 * First the training and test data sets were merged (these files can be found at "UCI HAR Dataset/train" and "UCI HAR Dataset/test" espectively).
 * The names of the original variables were modified removing innecesary characters (some numbers, spaces, parenthesis,...).